New Zealand twenty-cent coin: 1967 to 1990

 On 10 July 1967, New Zealand decimalised its currency, replacing the pound with the dollar at a rate of one pound to two dollars and one shilling to ten cents.
 The 20-cent coin directly replaced the one-florin coin, which had been worth two shillings.

 Like the florin, the new 20-cent coin was made of cupronickel, 28.58 mm in diameter, 11.31 grams in weight, and had 100% edge milling.
-The 20-cent coin retained the presence of a kiwi on the reverse of the florin, albeit in a different design.
+The 20-cent coin retained the presence of a kiwi on the reverse of the florin, albeit in a different design by the New Zealand artist, James Berry.

 The original obverses of 20-cent coins depicted Arnold Machin's portrait of Queen Elizabeth II.
 In 1986 the portrait was changed to the one by Raphael Maklouf, which had been introduced to the coins of the pound sterling in the previous year.
 Mintings of this coin from 1990 are rare.

 1990 to 2006

 In 1990, the new $1 and $2 coins were released to replace the $1 and $2 notes.
 As the $1 depicted a kiwi also, the 20-cent's reverse had to be redesigned.
 The new reverse side featured the well-known Māori carving depicting Pukaki, a chief of the Ngāti Whakaue iwi (tribe) of Te Arawa.
 In 1999, the portrait of the Queen was changed to a version by Ian Rank-Broadley which had been introduced to the coins of the pound sterling in the previous year.
 No 20-cent coins were minted between 1991 and 2001.